CompactMods/CompactMachines/README.md

 ## World Gen

-"Broken" Compact Machines sometimes spawn in the overworld.
-Harvest their blocks to use for your own usage.
+"Broken" Compact Machines sometimes generate in the overworld.
+Harvest their blocks to use for your own machines.

 This can be disabled in the config files.